A Real Pain

 He and Culkin make for such a watchable pairing that their characters would probably still hold viewers rapt in a single-location two-hander like My Dinner with Andre (1981).
 A Real Pain is fundamentally a road movie, however, relying on the peculiar psychological space created by travel in an unfamiliar land to shake up the awkward state of the cousins’ relationship.
 Notwithstanding whatever ancestral connection they might feel with the sights and sounds of the Old County, David and Benji are still tourists who don’t speak the local language.
 Fortunately, the pair have a gaggle of fellow travelers to bounce off: British guide James (Will Sharpe), recent divorcée Marcia (Jennifer Grey), older married couple Diane and Mark (Liza Sadovy and Daniel Oreskes), and Eloge (Kurt Egyiawan), a Rwandan-Canadian convert to the Jewish faith.
 Eisenberg resists the urge to populate his supporting cast with wacky indie-comedy stereotypes.
 David and Benji’s tour mates are all earnest, sympathetic people, and they discuss matters of family, faith, and history with the seriousness one would expect of travelers who willingly signed on for a tour that includes a former concentration camp.
 (Jewish survivor’s guilt comes up more than once.)

 The title of Eisenberg’s feature most obviously refers to Benji, who quickly wins over the other members of the tour with his manic affability, before inevitably spoiling the mood with his childish resentments and misbehavior.
-One senses that this is a pattern with Benji: charm everyone’s pants off, then push them away.
-There’s another meaning to A Real Pain, however, one that points to the deep, seemingly insoluble aches that afflict the two main characters: the not-so-secret well of destructive despair that haunts Benji, the self-pitying bitterness that David feels in his cousin’s shadow, and the sickening class-tinged guilt that David also bears about the distance that has grown between them.
+One senses that this is a pattern with Benji.
+He charms everyone’s pants off, then pushes them away.
+There’s another meaning to A Real Pain, however, one that points to the deep, seemingly insoluble aches that afflict the main characters: the not-so-secret well of destructive despair that haunts Benji, the self-pitying bitterness that David feels in his cousin’s shadow, and the sickening class-tinged guilt that David also bears about the distance that has grown between them.
 Admittedly, none of this psychological portraiture is presented with much subtlety.
 Despite David’s general air of clenched aloofness, Eisenberg uses the character’s handful of emotional monologues to tearfully declaim what might better have been left as subtext.
 Then again, the biggest breakthroughs often occur when people say the most obvious things out loud.

 Fans of Liev Schreiber’s underappreciated 2005 directorial debut, Everything Is Illuminated, may note that its story bears at least a passing resemblance to that of A Real Pain.
 However, Eisenberg’s feature lacks the literary foundation, fanciful touches, and often cartoonish comedy of that film.
 Its comedic pedigree can instead be discerned in the works of Albert Brooks, Woody Allen, or John Hughes at his most subdued.
 (Or perhaps a pre-Spotlight Todd McCarthy.)
 It’s the kind of unfussy, 90-minute character-driven feature that’s easy to miss in a cinematic landscape where flashier auteurist features seem to dominate in the low-to-mid-budget space.
 However, with two standout features now to his name, Eisenberg has established himself as one of the few young American writer-directors capable of delivering this kind of keen-eyed, unassuming, psychologically engaging work.